 * A charge of 1.5% will be levied on all credit card payments.

 Do you offer any payment discount?

 If the personal fee that you are required to pay directly to the University exceeds £8,000 and payment of that fee is made within the first two weeks of your official course start date then you are entitled to receive a discount of 2%.
-Discount is only made available to students who pay fees personally.
-They are not available to corporate sponsors.
-Discount is not offered to students choosing to pay in instalments.
+Discount is only made available to students who pay fees personally (it is not available to corporate sponsors).

 Will I receive advance notice of the date on which tuition fee instalments are due to be made?